wp-plugins/facebook-like-button-plugin/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Added option to show/hide button on Archive pages.

 = 1.3 =
 * Added ability to choose XFBML instead of iframe.
 * Added headers for FB profile/application id.